 Hackney Medical Needs Tuition Service

-The Medical Needs Tuition Service (MNTS) usually provides one-to-one tuition to pupils in their home, in a local library (or sometimes in school) while they are unable to attend school due to physical or mental health needs.
-Due to Covid 19 lessons are currently being given online.
+The Medical Needs Tuition Service (MNTS) provides one-to-one tuition to pupils in their home, in a local library or sometimes in school, while they are unable to attend school due to physical or mental health needs.

 The MNTS works in partnership with the pupil, parents/carers, the named person in the school and multidisciplinary professionals to provide a high quality core education for children with health needs.
 The service aims to provide the equivalent of full-time education, where the child’s health needs allow, focusing on English, Maths and Science.
 This is provided through a balanced combination of one to one tuition, homework and remote learning.